georgecodesdev/SheddingWallpapers/README.md

 ### Compatibility

-This script has been tested to work on Mac, and Windows.
+This script has been tested to work on Mac, Windows, and Linux.
 Linux compatability is limited to the following desktop environments:
 * gnome
 * gnome2
 * unity